One Stop Fire Products

-- Hoses come is all diameters.
+- Hoses come in many diameters.
 The standard size for wildland fire fighting is 1½" which provides a good

 balance between water flow and maneuverability.
-Larger hoses become just too difficult to move when charged with water.
+Larger hoses can be used for supply lines but are just too difficult to handle

-physical limitations.
-On this site, our focus is on 1½" hose.
-If you are considering a different size, please
+If you are considering a different size, please contact us.

 - What is the difference between single and double jacket hose?